LBRYFoundation/lbry.org/docs/news/084-jinglebells/index.md

 ---
 author: reilly-smith
-title: 'Tis the Season'
+title: "Tis the Season"
-date: '2016-12-08 00:12:00'
+date: "2016-12-08 00:12:00"
-cover: 'jingle-banner.png'
+cover: "jingle-banner.png"
 ---

 Another month, another holiday.
 And not just any holiday... this one has theme songs.

-So, to expand your Christmas music palette, we bring you: [*Jingle Bell Rocks*](https://open.lbry.com/jinglebellrocks).
+So, to expand your Christmas music palette, we bring you: [_Jingle Bell Rocks_](https://open.lbry.com/jinglebellrocks).

 The seedy underbelly of the Christmas music world is your ticket to freedom from dreadful, ear-splitting Christmas tropes of old.
 You don't have to suffer!
 There is a better song out there!

-*Jingle Bell Rocks* is a can't miss, one-of-a-kind documentary.
+_Jingle Bell Rocks_ is a can't miss, one-of-a-kind documentary.

 ![Jingle Bell Rocks](/img/news/jingle-inline.jpg)